k-butz/c8y-tedge-setup/05_get-ssh-access.md

 ## Native/Passthrough SSH

 A much more developer-friendly and performant way to connect to your Device via SSH is the passthrough option.
 This allows you to connect to the Device from your local terminal.
-See here for the technical concept behind this:

 To use it, first create a passthrough configuration.
 All you need to set is target host and port: